-I also want to continue to encourage any NOAA employee who files an EEO complaint to take advantage of the Alternative Dispute Resolution (ADR) Program.
-It is a valuable tool designed to resolve EEO disputes as quickly as possible.
-As established in 2018, participation in ADR is now mandatory for managers and supervisors when an EEO Complaint elects this option.
+I encourage all employees who file an EEO complaint to take advantage of the EEO Alternative Dispute Resolution (ADR) Program.
+It is a valuable tool designed to resolve EEO disputes as quickly as possible through the use of mediation with impartial mediators.

-As with other forms of discrimination, harassment at NOAA is unacceptable and will also not be tolerated.
-I want to remind you of your responsibilities to eliminate harassment as outlined in Department Administrative Order (DAO) 202-955: Allegations of Harassment Prohibited by Federal Law and NOAA Administrative order (NAO) 202-1106: NOAA Sexual Assault and Sexual Harassment Prevention and Response Policy.
+Please be mindful of other policies that help us maintain a safe and inclusive workplace such as DAO 202-955: Allegations of Harassment Prohibited by Federal Law and NOAA Administrative Order (NAO) 202-1106: NOAA Sexual Assault and Sexual Harassment Prevention and Response Policy.
 Under these policies, NOAA managers and supervisors are responsible for preventing, documenting, and promptly correcting harassing conduct in the workplace.

 Under Secretary of Commerce for Oceans and Atmosphere